maskarade/Android-Orma/README.md

 There is [an example app](example/) to demonstrate what Orma does.

-It also includes a simple benchmark with Realm and hand-written SQLiteDatabase operations.

 ## Benchmark

-There is a simple benchmark with [Realm](https://github.com/realm/realm-java) and hand-written code:
+There is a simple benchmark with [Realm](https://github.com/realm/realm-java) and hand-written SQLiteDatabase code:

 [example/BenchmarkActivity](example/src/main/java/com/github/gfx/android/orma/example/activity/BenchmarkActivity.java)